 Substantially all of the assets and business of Bostrom Seating were sold to a subsidiary of Commercial Vehicle Group, Inc. on January 31, 2011; while Fabco was sold to Fabco Holdings, Inc., a new company formed and capitalized by Wynnchurch Capital, Ltd. in partnership with Stone River Capital Partners, LLC, on September 26, 2011.Today, Accuride Corporation is one of the largest and most diversified manufacturers and suppliers of commercial vehicle components in North America.

-Today, our products include steel and aluminum commercial vehicle wheels, wheel-end components and assemblies, truck body and chassis parts, and gray, ductile and austempered ductile iron castings; and are marketed under some of the most recognized business and brand names in the industry: Accuride Wheel End Solutions (Accuride Wheels and Gunite), and Gianetti Ruote.
+Today, our products include steel and aluminum commercial vehicle wheels, wheel-end components and assemblies, and are marketed under some of the most recognized business and brand names in the industry: Accuride Wheel End Solutions (Accuride Wheels and Gunite), and Gianetti Ruote.